 Then discuss with a cross section of employees about their new starter experiences: what went well, what would be even better and why, what information would have helped them prepare for their role and what experiences can they share from other companies that they found useful.
 You can do this with an anonymous survey, 1:1 meetings, online forums or group discussions, whatever ensures you get the quality feedback you need.

-You should now have some great information to start building your new induction and begin to identify the budget & timescales.
-We will look at these in more detail later.
+You should now have some great information to start building your new induction which then allows you to identify the budget & timescales of the project.
+We will look at budgets in more detail later.
 While doing this research you may also uncover additional feedback that can be used to improve job descriptions, job adverts, recruitment processes and improvements to communication within the business that help other departments and the on-boarding experience.

 In blog two we will look at what we do with the feedback gathered and decide what is a ‘need to have’ and what is ‘nice to have’ included in our induction.